clowuds/Tavo-SillyTavern-NimbusPreset/README.md

 - Future plot questions answered inside a collapsible spoiler tag.
 - 🔵 **Hidden Story Ledger**
 - Tracks active plot threads and recent resolutions in a hidden HTML block at the end of each response.
+- ⚪️ **CYOA Choices**
+- Presents branching path options after each response; paths can be wondrous, perilous, tender, wicked, or final.
+- 🔵 **Colored Speech**
+- Gives each Character and NPC their own speech color.
 - ⚪️ **Global Position Tracker**
 - Appends time, date, and each character's attire/location/status/condition at the end of every response.
 - ⚪️ **Weave Reformatter**
 - Reformats a prior response on OOC command without changing the plot or character voice.
-- ⚪️ **CYOA Choices**
-- Presents branching path options after each response; paths can be wondrous, perilous, tender, wicked, or final.

 ---